 Stripe made payments programmable and guaranteed.
 DARIL does the same for documents.
 A single deterministic layer that any system, agent, or workflow calls when it needs to produce a reliable document.
 Same inputs, same output, every time.

-Every enterprise is deploying AI agents across sales, legal, compliance, procurement, and finance.
+Every enterprise wants to deploy AI agents across sales, legal, compliance, procurement, and finance.
 When those agents need to produce documents, they have two options today.
 Both are broken.

 Fast and flexible—but fundamentally probabilistic.
 Every output is a new roll of the dice.
 A hallucinated clause, a missing carveout, an invented term—all rendered in fluent, confident prose.
 That's not automation.
 That's liability.